-A Rich Heritage in Commercial Cold Storage & Warehousing
+A Rich Heritage in Cold Storage & Warehousing

 Lineage was founded through the combination of premier regional temperature-controlled warehousing companies with long histories and strong reputations.
 The Lineage name combines our unique heritage and expertise with the connectedness of cold chain logistics.
 It conveys our forward-looking momentum, as well as our core values of personal integrity and a commitment to enduring partnerships.
 Please click on the timeline above and the company logos below to learn more.